What can we help you with?

 Emergency Department and Heart Center of Niagara patients can also use the surface level lot at the corner of Tenth Street and Walnut Avenue.

-Free surface parking is available at the Summit Healthplex, Grand Island Family Medicine and River Road Primary Care Center.
+Free surface parking is available at the Summit Healthplex, Grand Island Family Medicine and Lewiston Primary Care.

-Visiting hours for most patient rooms are from noon to 8:30 p.m.
+Visiting hours for most patient rooms are from 11 a.m. to 8:00 p.m.

 The Clinical Coordinator/Charge Nurse of each patient care area may make exceptions on an individual basis.